Invasion of the Waikato: Background and origins of the invasion

 Events in early 1863 brought tensions to a head.
 In March Kingites obstructed the construction of a police station at Te Kohekohe, near Meremere.
 Rewi Maniapoto, accompanied by Wiremu Kīngi Te Rangitāke, led 80 armed Ngāti Maniapoto warriors in a raid on the 80 hectare property at Te Awamutu occupied by magistrate and Commissioner John Gorst to seize the printing press on which he published a newspaper and take it to Kihikihi.
 The raiders sent a message to Gorst—who was absent at the time—to quit the property or risk death; Grey recalled Gorst to Auckland soon after.
-On 4 April Grey arranged for a 300-strong Imperial force to evict Māori from the contested Tataramaika block in Taranaki and reoccupy it.
+On 4 April Grey arranged for a 300-strong Imperial force to evict Māori from the contested Tataraimaka block in Taranaki and reoccupy it.
 Māori viewed the reoccupation as an act of war and on 4 May a party of about 40 Ngati Ruanui warriors carried out a revenge attack, ambushing a small military party on a coastal road at nearby Ōakura, killing all but one of the 10 soldiers.
 The ambush, ordered by Rewi, may have been planned as an assassination attempt on Grey, who regularly rode the track between New Plymouth and the Tataraimaka military post.

 Imperial troops were moved back to Taranaki as hostilities resumed and on 4 June the new British commander, Lieutenant-General Duncan Cameron, led 870 troops to attack a party of about 50 Māori on the Tataraimaka block, killing 24.
 Concerned by the renewed aggression, some Kingites began resurrecting their plan to raid Auckland and its frontier settlements.
 The colonial ministry remained unconvinced Auckland or Wellington were in any danger and had refused to call out the Auckland militia following the Ōakura ambush, and missionaries and even Gorst dismissed the likelihood of an attack.
 But in correspondence to London Grey cited that incident as further proof of the imminent danger to New Zealand settlers.